Home » Measuring instruments » Gauges: 9 Different Types of Gauge with [Working and Images]

 9. Radius or Fillet Gauge

-Plain plug gauges are used for checking plain or unthreaded holes and shafts.
-These plain plug gauges are made of proper wear-resisting steel and the handles are made of any suitable steel, such as light metal handles always for heavy plain plug gauges or suitable non-metallic handles are provided for smaller plain plug gauges.
+Plain plug gauges are used to check plain or unthreaded holes and shafts.
+These plain plug gauges are made of proper wear-resisting steel and the handles are made of any suitable steel, such as light metal handles always for heavy plain plug gauges, or suitable non-metallic handles are provided for smaller plain plug gauges.

-The gauging surface of plain plug gauges are hardened to not less than 750 H.V and suitably stabilized and groud and lapped.
+The gauging surface of plain plug gauges is hardened to not less than 750 H.V. and suitably stabilized, ground, and lapped.

-The plain plug gauges are the double-ended type for sizes up to 63 mm and of single-ended types of sizes above 63 mm.
+The plain plug gauges are the double-ended type for sizes up to 63 mm and single-ended types for sizes above 63 mm.
 The plain plug gauges are designated by ‘GO’ and ‘NOGO’ as applicable.

 Types of Plain Plug Gauges in Normal Practice are